Phoenixthedoggo/Stockticker-DiscordRPC/README.md

 # Stockticker-DiscordRPC
-Displays the current stock price of NET (Cloudflare) as your Discord Rich Presence, because why not!
+Displays the current stock price of your favorite stock (Mine is Blackberry, WSB, of course.) as your Discord Rich Presence, because why not!

-I made this as a joke, as I purchased a few shares of NET (Cloudflare) and wanted to show my "loyalty" by making my rich presence the current stock price.
+I made this as a joke, as I purchased a few shares of NET (Cloudflare), and now Blackberry, and wanted to show my "loyalty" by making my rich presence the current stock price.

-To run, simply copy the repo into a folder, (I'm assuming you already have NodeJS and Git Installed if we're working with JS.) and run ```npm i```, then run ```node index.js```.
+To run, simply copy the repo into a folder, (I'm assuming you already have NodeJS and Git Installed.) and run ```npm i```, then run ```node index.js```.
 To quit / stop, press: ```ctrl + c```

 ### Demonstration of RPC (Rich Presence In Action)